Paraconsistent Belief Revision: A Replacement-Enriched LFI for Epistemic Entrenchment: Introduction

 \section{Introduction}

 The \emph{Logics of Formal Inconsistency} (\lfis) provide a robust framework for addressing contradictions in logical systems without collapsing into triviality \cite{car:con:16}.
 Mostly advanced in \cite{car.con.mar.2007}, \lfis\ form a specific family of supraclassical paraconsistent logics that serve as an umbrella term encompassing various well-established systems in the literature.
-These logics allow the introduction of a formal consistency operator to distinguish between consistent and inconsistent sentences, which plays a crucial role by ensuring that certain formulas behave classically (in a manner to be formally clarified below), while still allowing contradictions to coexist elsewhere in the system.
-This ability to manage contradictions is particularly valuable in dynamic environments, where agents must process conflicting information without compromising the integrity of their belief systems \cite{Testa2014}.
+These logics allow the introduction of a formal \emph{consistency operator} ``$\circ$'' to distinguish between consistent and inconsistent sentences, which plays a crucial role by ensuring that certain formulas behave classically (as clarified below), while still allowing contradictions to coexist elsewhere in the system.
+This ability to localize and manage contradictions is particularly valuable in dynamic environments, where agents must process potentially conflicting information without compromising the integrity of their belief systems \cite{Testa2014}.